What is nano?¶

 - Emergent centralization forces for node operators are reduced due to the near zero marginal cost of producing consensus in Nano 1

 - Looking for technical details of the protocol and node design?
-Click Next below to learn about the Living Whitepaper
+Check out the Living Whitepaper

 - Ready to participate on the network?
 Try running a node, review integration options or find commands via RPC and CLI